Supreme Court IEEPA tariffs decision: What merchants and consumers should know as a ruling looms

 Timeline of key events

-January 14, 2026: The Supreme Court was scheduled to release opinions; however the IEEPA tariffs decision remains pending as of today.
+• January 14, 2026: The Supreme Court was scheduled to release opinions; however the IEEPA tariffs decision was not discussed.

 Why invalidating the tariffs is only the first step